top of page

 • Capital: Ulaanbaatar, informally known as UB

-• Language: Mongolian
+• Language: Mongolian sustainable travel

 • Religion: Buddhist Lamaism, Muslim (primarily in the southwest), Shamanist, and Christian